-Dam: CH CRF Castle Rock Moon River 3*D +EEE 88 (Rosasharn TL Sitka Spruce *S ++*B x SGCH Castle Rock Once Ina Blue Moon 2*D VVEV 86)
+Dam: CH CRF Castle Rock Moon River 3*D EEEE 91 (Rosasharn TL Sitka Spruce *S ++*B x SGCH Castle Rock Once Ina Blue Moon 2*D VVEV 86)

 Mahea just keeps getting better and better.
 No surprise, considering the stellar genetics behind this girl.

-Mahea's dam, Castle Rock Moon River, has produced son Moon Raker, working hard in the Castle Rock herd; daughter Moonshine FS91 VEEE with an E in rump as a three and four year old; daughter and Grand Champion Moon Beam final score FS92 EEEE; and daughter and Grand Champion River of Rain FS 90 VVEE.
+Mahea's dam, Castle Rock Moon River, scored EEEE 91 as a nine year old.
+Son Moon Raker is working hard in the Castle Rock herd; daughter Moonshine FS91 VEEE with an E in rump as a three and four year old; daughter and Grand Champion Moon Beam final score FS92 EEEE; and daughter and Grand Champion River of Rain FS 90 VVEE.

 Mahea's sire Graupel represents a powerhouse blend of two of Castle Rock's most influential lines.
 Cleveland Sage has sired EIGHT Champion does with linear appraisal scores of 90-92 so far, with seven 'E' mammary daughters.
 Dam Blizzard is a National Top Ten Milker three times over and her daughter Black Ice produced the ADGA National Total Performer.

-With no goat shows or appraisals to attend on Maui, Mahea spends most of her time alternating between lazing under the coco palms and terrorizing the junior does.
+With no goat shows or appraisals to attend on Maui, Mahea spends most of her time lazing under the coco palms with her mini-me Mahina.
 Mahea is a powerful doe but not coarse, and boasts a strong brisket extension, the better to t-bone you with, my dear.
 Although not our best producer, Mahea is a pleasure to milk, with large teats and open orifices.
 Her milk is particularly sweet and delicious and her udder is tightly attached with a strong medial and perfectly plumb teats that point directly into the milk pail.
 If I could only milk one goat, it would be this one.

 What can we say about this little princess?
 She should be a diva, all things considered, but instead she is calm, sweet and unassuming.